CtrlK

 Completeness

-Clearly answers both what ('Extract Python examples from markdown docs and run them') and when ('Use when validating documentation, after doc changes, or to verify all doc examples execute correctly') with explicit trigger guidance.
+It clearly states what ("Extract Python examples from markdown docs and run them") and when ("Use when validating documentation, after doc changes, or to verify all doc examples execute correctly") with concrete trigger phrases, matching the score-5 anchor.

 Trigger Term Quality